 The diagnostic algorithm will be developed on a random selection of two thirds of the study population, the training set.

 The Principal Investigator for the InTERCEPT trial is Professor Ramesh Arasaradnam from Warwick University and Consultant Gastroenterologist at the University Hospitals Coventry and Warwickshire.
 Ramesh graduated from Queen’s and completed specialty training in Sheffield and doctoral research at Newcastle.

 His clinical and research interests are in gut physiology, nutrition, inflammatory and cancer biology and he has several publications.

-The Owlstone PI is Dr Marc van der Schee.
+The Owlstone Medical PI is Dr Marc van der Schee.
 Marc obtained his Medical degree at VU University Amsterdam and has extensive expertise in all aspects of developing and running clinical trials using volatile biomarkers for disease diagnosis, monitoring and phenotyping.
-Marc is responsible for all clinical applications at Owlstone.
+Marc is responsible for all clinical applications at Owlstone Medical.

 You’ve heard of liquid biopsy, now get ready for breath biopsy - Billy Boyle interview with EP Vantage